faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappe-on-Linux.md

 $ sudo npm install -g yarn
 ```

+* Reboot the system.

 #### Getting [Bench](https://github.com/frappe/bench) onto your system

 ```console
 $ git clone https://github.com/frappe/bench
 $ pip install -e ./bench
 ```

+* Reboot the system once again.

 * Check whether **Bench** has been installed correctly (you may wish to log out and log back into your terminal before this step, as this will refresh your environment variable, adding ~/.local/bin to your path if it not already there)
 ```console